HemanthKumar9969/AuthApiProject/README.md

 6: Send Request: Click the Send button.

-7: Expected Response:
-Status: 401 Unauthorized
-Response Body: May be empty or contain a simple "Unauthorized" message.
+7: Expected Response: Status: 401 Unauthorized, Response Body: May be empty or contain a simple "Unauthorized" message.

 This 401 Unauthorized status is the correct and desired outcome for this test.
 It confirms your API successfully blocks unauthenticated requests.